William O'Malley (politician): Life

 and was re-elected unopposed as a member of the Irish Parliamentary Party in 1900, 1906, and January and December 1910.
 He resided in England throughout his parliamentary career, returning to Ireland in 1921.

+O'Malley criticised the ITGWU during the Dublin Lockout as engaging in "despotism", while describing Jim Larkin as a "wild egotistical fanatic".
 In 1918, standing again with the IPP, O'Malley lost to Pádraic Ó Máille of Sinn Féin, winning only 23% of the vote.

 His involvement in dubious speculative business ventures was widely criticised.

 He died in September 1939, aged 86.